SharedCode/sop/README.md

 * Cassandra, etc... as backend Stores.
 Support for additional backends other than Cassandra will be done on per request basis, or as time permits.

-Cassandra will be used as data Registry & as the data blob store.
-Redis will provide the necessary out of process "caching" needs to accelerate I/O.
+Cassandra is used as data Registry & as the data blob store.
+Redis provides the necessary out of process "caching" needs to accelerate I/O.

-## Very Large Blob Layout
-Blobs is stored in Cassandra, thus, benefitting from its built-in features like "replication" across regions, etc...

 ## Item Serialization
 Uses Golang's built-in marshaller for serialization for simplicity and support for "streaming"(future feature, perhaps in V3).

-## Transaction
-SOP sports ACID, two phase commit transactions with two modes:
-* in-memory transaction sandbox - short lived and changes are persisted only during transaction commit.
-Initial implementation will support (out of process, e.g. in redis) in-memory, short lived transactions as will be more optimal I/O wise.
-* on-disk transaction sandbox - long lived and changes persisted to a Transaction Sandbox table and committed to their final Btree store destinations during commit.
-Future next will support long lived transactions which are geared for special types of use-cases(future feature, perhaps in V4?).

 ### Two Phase Commit
 Two phase commit is required so SOP can offer "seamless" integration with your App's other DB backend(s)' transactions.
 On Phase 1 commit, SOP will commit all transaction session changes onto respective new (but geared for permanence) Btree transaction nodes.
 Your App will then be allowed to commit any other DB(s) transactions it use.
 Your app is allowed to Rollback any of these transactions and just relay the Rollback to SOP ongoing transaction if needed.
 On successful commit on Phase 1, SOP will then commit Phase 2, which is, to tell all Btrees affected in the transaction to finalize the committed Nodes and make them available on succeeding Btree I/O.
-Phase 2 commit will be a very fast, quick action as changes and Nodes are already resident on the Btree storage, it is just a matter of finalizing the Virtual ID registry with the new Nodes' physicall addresses to swap the old with the new ones.
+Phase 2 commit is a very fast, quick action as changes and Nodes are already resident on the Btree storage, it is just a matter of finalizing the Virtual ID registry with the new Nodes' physicall addresses to swap the old with the new ones.